This guide explains what Special Consideration is, how to apply, and what supporting evidence is required.

 All medical documentation must be local or obtained through telehealth consultation with an AHPRA-registered provider.

-Submitting a fraudulent certificate is a breach of the Student Code of Conduct and will lead to penalties under Non-Academic Misconduct procedures.
+Submitting a fraudulent medical certificate is a serious offence and a breach of the College Student Code and Student Misconduct and Academic Integrity Policies and Procedures.
+Where a student submits a fraudulent medical certificate, this will lead to penalties under the Academic Integrity and Student Misconduct Policies and Procedures.

 AHPRA-accredited professions include: